JasonDude16/FileCheckR/README.md

 #> # … with 60 more rows
 ```

-You can count the number of files within each subject folder
+You can count the number of files within each subject folder.

 ``` r
 in_folder_file_count(example_paths, main_dir, last_dir)